CharityWatch announces a list of highly efficient and

 devastating destruction and fatalities across portions of the Southern United States

 and Ohio Valley.
 The twisters cut a path across five states, beginning in Arkansas and moving through Missouri, Illinois, Tennessee, and Kentucky.
+One tornado sustained an incredibly long path of about 200 miles.

 Kentucky was the hardest hit, with four tornadoes touching